bellgutu/Proof-Ledger/docs/Deployment-Guide.md

 - **Process**:
     1. Deploy the full suite of smart contracts to your chosen testnet.
     2. Create a `.env.local` file in the project root by copying the `.env` template.
-    3. Populate the `.env.local` file with all the contract addresses from your testnet deployment and a `NEXT_PUBLIC_CHAIN_RPC_URL` from a node provider (e.g., Infura or Alchemy).
+    3. Populate the `.env.local` file with all the contract addresses from your testnet deployment and a `NEXT_PUBLIC_SEPOLIA_RPC_URL` from a node provider (e.g., Infura or Alchemy).
-    4. Populate the `LOCAL_PRIVATE_KEY` with the private key of the deployer account.
-    5. Restart the application.
+    4. Restart the application.
 It will now be connected to the testnet, ready for full end-to-end testing in a public environment.

 ### Stage 3: Mainnet Launch
 - **Network**: **Ethereum Mainnet** (or other target EVM-compatible chain).